cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/installation.md

    sudo ./3631bbc3-fc37-4a9f-9db3-81adb2d8e182.sh
    ```

-The agent has now joined to the {{< param product_name >}} manager.
+The Agent has now joined to the {{< param product_name >}} Manager.
-<u>Note:</u> it is recommended to automate the above steps if used often.
+<u>Note:</u> It is recommended to automate the above steps if used often.

 ### `none`

-In some cases, the user cannot or prefers not to install an agent
+In some cases, the user cannot or prefers not to install an Agent
 on {{< param product_name >}}-managed VMs.
 This might be due to a security restriction,
 or because a VM is a pre-configured closed appliance that the user cannot
 access or modify.